 It can be a little tricky to know if something is a “big deal” or not, so this next question is more tangible.
 Simply put, did you make something better?
 Maybe you saved time and money on a project or created something all new that your team sorely needed.
 The idea here is that you didn’t just up the head count at your company, you solved problems.
 Anything that falls in this category should make the cut.

 To really highlight the impact you made, use numbers—think, “cut processing time down by 3 days,” or “designed and implemented new interface, improving employee efficiency by 30%.”
 Numbers give context, making it easier to illustrate the difference you made.
-(If you need some help quantifying what you do, try these tips .)
+(If you need some help quantifying what you do,

 3. Is it Common Sense to Include?